samaradel/www_threefold/www.threefoldtoken.com/content/information/internet-growing-wild.md

 Today global Internet infrastructure requires enormous amounts of energy - well north of the entire annual electricity consumption of the United Kingdom - ranking among the more pollutive industries globally (similar to airlines!)

-We believe IT can do a lot better - in fact we believe we can reduce the Internet’s carbon footprint by 10 times compared to other industry standard IT capacity producing solutions.
+ThreeFold believes IT can do a lot better - in fact ThreeFold believes it can reduce the Internet’s carbon footprint by 10 times compared to other industry standard IT capacity producing solutions.

 Power consumption is a function of better compute and storage performance requiring more racks and more cooling.
-Our solutions achieve roughly 3 times the performance per rack (so we use fewer racks) - and our racks require less energy than typical racks in the industry :-)
+The solutions achieve roughly 3 times the performance per rack (so it uses fewer racks) - and the racks require less energy than typical racks in the industry :-)

 Read more at this blog: [10x times power savings, is this possible?][4]